tttstudios/react-native-paginatable/README.md

 #### Overwrite the Extra Action Handler

-Whenever you add extra actions to the subclass instance of `PaginationStateManager`, this lib will generate a default handler for you which will dispatch the action directly for you.
+Whenever you add extra actions to the subclass instance of `PaginationStateManager`, this library will generate a default handler for you which will dispatch the action directly for you.
 However, if you would like to do more before dispatching the action, for example, make an API call, you can overwrite the default handler.

 ```
 import { PaginationStateManager } from '@twotalltotems/paginatable-list';